nelsonjchen/cowboystyle/README.md

 ## Concepts

-Here are the visual and usability goals of the project:
+Here are the visual and usability goals of the project that a viewer will
+notice:

 * Storke Tower is prominently on the right.
   * It is drawn isometrically in pixel art to emphasize it's overall shape